-- Validating standard language values.
-When the contents of an extracted field consist of standard language values rather than a numeric value, the responding party should confirm that the extracted text values conform to a list of expected values for those fields.
-For example, for fields that can contain only a limited number of valid values, such as the seven days of the week or the twelve months of the year, a responding party can run an automated comparison of the extracted information against all possible expected values for these fields to ensure that no unexpected values are included. - Validating non-standardized language values.
-When text fields do not require standardized language, as in many narrative or comment fields, a sample of fields from the extracted text can be examined to confirm that the information meets expectations of the information that should be stored there.
-Samples of extracted text fields can also be compared to the corresponding records in routine or regularly prepared reports to confirm that the extracted text field information is consistent with presentation of the same information in validated reports used in the ordinary course of business.
+- Validating formatted values: Data often consists of numeric values in formatted fields, depending on the purpose of the data.
+Examples of formats often used in databases are: currency, date, time, percentage, fraction, telephone numbers, and zip codes.
+When data consists of formatted values, the following tests may be appropriate: - Confirm that the formatted values are accurate and consistent with other values in the record and database. - Confirm that the values are accurately and consistently formatted in all extracted records. - Confirm that formatting is not lost in the extracted data. - Validating standard language values: When the contents of an extracted field consist of standard language values rather than a numeric value, the responding party should confirm that the extracted text values conform to a list of expected values for those fields.
+For example, for fields that can contain only a limited number of valid values, such as the seven days of the week or the twelve months of the year, a responding party can run an automated comparison of the extracted information against all possible expected values for these fields to ensure that no unexpected values are included. - Validating non-standardized language values: When text fields do not require standardized language, as in many narrative or comment fields, a sample of fields from the extracted text can be examined to confirm that the information meets expectations of the information that should be stored there.
+Samples of extracted text fields can also be compared to the corresponding records in routine or regularly prepared reports to confirm that the extracted text field information is consistent with presentation of the same information in validated reports used in the ordinary course of business. - Validating from multiple fields: In situations where values in the production dataset are calculated from several fields in the source database, responding parties can help make the extracted fields more easily validated by including not only the field containing a calculated result field value, but also the source field values from which the resultant values are calculated.
+Including this additional information would make it possible for both requesting and responding parties to check the internal consistency of the final result field.

-- Validating from multiple fields.
-In situations where values in the production dataset are calculated from several fields in the source database, responding parties can help make the extracted fields more easily validated by including not only the field containing a calculated result field value, but also the source field values from which the resultant values are calculated.
-Including this additional information would make it possible for both requesting and responding parties to check the internal consistency of the final result field. - Validating from multiple tables (relational databases).
-In relational databases, multiple tables of data are often linked by key values that are echoed on one or more tables.
+- Validating from multiple tables (relational databases): In relational databases, multiple tables of data are often linked by key values that are echoed on one or more tables.
 Extracted database information that has either been retrieved from or is being produced in multiple tables can be checked for accuracy and completeness by confirming that the linking key values from the various tables are consistent and sufficient to properly link the records from the various tables.
-Ambiguous key values i.e., values that do not provide a unique relationship between correct data elements can occur when information is extracted from multiple tables. - Validating from reports.
-Finally, responding parties should not underestimate the ability of database reports in general to confirm the accuracy of a data extraction.
-Many standard reports that are used on a regular basis within an organization, including regulatory filings generated through queries or scripted tools, compile sophisticated information and metrics that can be used to double-check the accuracy and consistency of many types of data fields extracted from a database.
+Ambiguous key values-i.e., values that do not provide a unique relationship between correct data elements-can occur when information is extracted from multiple tables. - Validating from reports: Responding parties should not underestimate the ability of database reports in general to confirm the accuracy of a data extraction.
+Many standard reports that are used on a regular basis within an organization, including regulatory filings generated through queries or scripted tools, compile sophisticated information and metrics that can be used to double-check the accuracy and consistency of many types of data fields extracted from a database. - Validating from query design: Finally, requesting parties may ask for the actual queries used to generate the results.
+This would allow them to determine if any type of data modification (such as truncating the size of an output field) or data concatenation (merging data from more than one original field into a single output field) was carried out.